I think you’ll agree with me when I say that “The Cloverfield Paradox” has brought up many questions for regular movie watchers.

 On a curious note, a Building with the Tagrauto name and logo could be seen in the San Francisco cityscape.

 The T.I.D.O.
 Wave is the latest initiative being developed by the Les Guerriers de Mère-Terre, a nonprofit grassroots, and environmental activist organization dedicated to protecting our planet from one of the world’s most nefarious corporations.
 T.I.D.O.
 Wave criticizes Tagruato for its oil mining operations in the Earth’s oceans.

 T.I.D.O.
 Wave uses all means possible to hinder the activities of Tagruato, but they have emphasized that they will never go as far as taking a life.
 Tagruato and the media have labeled the T.I.D.O.
 Wave as an “eco-terrorist” group.
 Their website is not currently active.

-On the Slusho!
-Site, there is a special History section where it is claimed that the ingredient was discovered deep in the ocean’s floor in a condition characterized by an exceptional pressure and extreme cold.
-Perhaps, these are features which can be used to create an association between the product and the monster or particularly the parasites.
+On the Slusho! website site, there is a special History section where it is claimed that the ingredient was discovered deep in the ocean’s floor in a condition characterized by exceptional pressure and extreme cold.
+Perhaps, these are features that can be used to create an association between the product and the monster or particularly the parasites.

 One of the quotes in the Happy Talk section states that “Slusho!
 Makes my stomach explode with happiness.”
 It is presumed that the excessive mining of the Seabed nectar from the ocean floor made it possible for the creature to arise from the ocean floor.
 The drink has flavors such as Blueberry Zoom, Chocolate Rage, Mikan, Nashi, Banana Anime, and Strawberry Tasty and first appeared on the TV series “Alias”, “Heroes”, “Fringe”, “Lost” and in the movies “Star Trek” (2009) and “Super 8” (2011).